algolia/autocomplete/README.md

 templates: {
   source: function(query, callback) {
     hitsSource(query, function(suggestions) {
-        //Do stuff with the array of returned suggestions console.log(suggestions);
+        // FIXME: Do stuff with the array of returned suggestions callback(suggestions);
-        callback(suggestions);
     });
   },